Counterfactual Mean-variance Optimization: Calibration of

 If $\widehat{\Sigma}^*_{cor} = \widehat{\Sigma}^a$ whenever $\widehat{\Sigma}^a$ is PD, meaning that $\widehat{\Sigma}^a$ is only replaced when it is not PD, then the righthand side simplifies to $O_\Pb\left(r_n\vee n^{-1/2} \right)$. \end{theorem}

-Like the shrinkage method of the previous section, PD corrections that satisfy the conditions of Theorem \ref{thm:pd-correction} provide an approach to improve the stability of the covariance matrix estimator, especially when (strict or strong) convexity is desired, thereby improving the finite-sample performance of the optimal solution estimator.
+As with the shrinkage method discussed in the previous section, PD corrections that satisfy the conditions of Theorem \ref{thm:pd-correction} offer a principled approach to enhancing the stability of the covariance matrix estimator.
+In particular, when (strict or strong) convexity is desired, such corrections can improve the finite-sample performance of the optimal solution estimator.
+We note that more general shrinkage estimators, such as linear shrinkage estimators with custom designed targets or nonlinear shrinkage approaches, may also be adapted to our setting \citep[see, e.g.,][]{ledoit2020power}.
+However, extending our framework to accommodate these more sophisticated estimators lies beyond the scope of the present paper and is left for future work.